-Introduction
+1. Introduction

 Given the FAO's definition of food security, specifying a single indicator or a reasonable set of indicators which can be used to establish whether an individual enjoys food security or not is a complex task.
 Suggested measures fall into four general categories: caloric deprivation indicators; monetary poverty indicators; dietary diversity indicators, and; subjective indicators (Headey and Ecker 2013).
-Carletto, Zezza, and Banerjee (2013) compiled the following list of the most common indicators of food security: measures of undernourishment, food consumption scores, household food security access scales, coping strategy indices, food adequacy factors and non-food factors. paper, we link food security, particularly nutritional security at the level of the household, with household farm production.
+Carletto, Zezza, and Banerjee (2013) compiled the following list of the most common indicators of food security: measures of undernourishment, food consumption scores, household food security access scales, coping strategy indices, food adequacy factors and non-food factors.
+This paper links food security, particularly nutritional security at the level of the household, with household farm production.
 The overlap between food security and nutritional security is large, our emphasis in on the whether a household consumes the types of food items that will ensure an adequate intake of nutrients.
 We examine the effects of the diversity of farm production for households in Uganda on their dietary diversity, a measure that has previously been linked to a household’s nutrient adequacy, and caloric intake (Hoddinot and Yohanes , 2020).
 As will be argued further below, establishing a direct link between a measure of household’s nutrient level and its constituents is difficult and we are apply a second-best technique.
 Ideally we would have conducted our analysis at the level of the individuals however such diary level data is not available in the data set (e.g., Arimond, M et al., 2010).
 The principle advantages of the data we analyse over individual, diary level data are its breadth and length.

 There is some evidence that diversity of food production at the farm level positively affects diversity of the diet.
-In particular, recent work by Jones, Shrinivas, and Bezner-Kerr (2014) argues that there is a positive relationship between farm production and the health of household members.
-We aim to complement the work of Jones et al. in two ways.
-First, concerning technical matters, we use a panel set of data instead of cross-sectional data and apply more appropriate econometric techniques.
-Using the World Bank LSMS-ISA panel data set for Uganda, we are better able to test the reported relationships between the DDS measure and consumption diversity as reported in Jones et al. (2014).
+In particular, recent work by Jones, Shrinivas, and Bezner-Kerr (2014) showed that there is a positive relationship between farm production and the health of household members.

+This paper will extend the work of Jones et al. in two ways.
+First, concerning technical matters, we use panel data on farmers households instead of cross-section data.
+Using three waves of the World Bank LSMS-ISA survey data set for Uganda, we are better able to test the reported relationships between the DDS measure and consumption diversity as reported in Jones et al. (2014).
 Panel data allows us to utilize econometric techniques which statistically control for potential problems related to omitted, static, variables which can bias results when only one year of data is used.
 In addition, we test and, when appropriate, incorporate a more complete set of household variables into the model to better account for household characteristics influencing dietary diversity (e.g. non-agricultural income, investments and transfers).
 The last technical addition concerns the use of a count model in place of the continuous models used in Jones et al. Our second contribution is that we test whether there is a relationship between farm production diversity and household caloric intake.
 Therefore, in addition to the relationship between farm production diversity and adequacy of nutrient consumption via diverse consumption, we add the influence of production diversity on caloric intake.
 Our contention is that an index which combines both nutrient diversity and caloric content will provide a better indication of health than one or the other index alone.
 By doing so, we hope to provide a convenient, first approximation of the level of household food security and allow policy makers to better target potential policies.